 What this is

-Over four decades of living, studying, failing spectacularly, and mentoring some of the sharpest people in the room, I've distilled something that doesn't fit in a syllabus.
+Over four decades of living, studying, failing forward, mentoring and being mentored by some of the sharpest people in the room, I've distilled something that doesn't fit in a syllabus.

 The best entrepreneurs, leaders, and original thinkers I've ever met share one thing: they learned how to learn.
-Not what to think, but how to trust themselves enough to think at all.
+Not what to think, but how to think about their thinking.

-This is for the parent who senses their teen is wired for something different and feels the tension between what they know (the conventional path) and what they feel in their gut (that it isn't right for this particular human).
+This is for the parent who believes their teen's potential is larger than any system designed to measure it, and senses there is more available to them than the conventional path can see.
 And it's for the young adult who is ready to build a life on their own terms but could use a guide who has walked it, studied it, and lived to talk about it.

 The foundation